GSA/ficam-playbooks/_playbooks/playbook-autopen.md

 ### Required Administrative Controls

-1. Review the digital autopen standard operating procedures annually, or more frequently ([Appendix C](#appendix-c-templates)).
+1. Review the digital autopen standard operating procedures annually, or more frequently ([Template](#template-standard-operating-procedure).
 2. Before digital autopen issuance, verify the authorizing sponsor and each digital autopen recipient have a valid PIV card.
 3. The digital autopen recipient must be a federal employee.
-4. The digital autopen recipient must sign a user agreement ([Appendix D](#appendix-d-template-user-agreement)).
+4. The digital autopen recipient must sign a user agreement ([Template](#template-user-agreement)).
-5. The authorizing sponsor must separately authorize each use of the digital autopen signature, and the digital autopen recipient must keep a record of each approval ([Appendix F](#appendix-f-template-decision-document).
+5. The authorizing sponsor must separately authorize each use of the digital autopen signature, and the digital autopen recipient must keep a record of each approval ([Template(#template-decision-document).

 ### Required Certificate Controls